-- It is mandatory for all Ministries/ Departments of the Central Government, their attached and Subordinate Offices and Autonomous /Statutory Bodies to publish their tender enquiries, corrigenda thereon and details of bid awards on the Central Public Procurement Portal (CPPP). - (ii) Individual cases where confidentiality is required, for reasons of national security. would be exempted from the mandatory e-publishing requirement.
-The decision to exempt any case on the said grounds should be approved by the Secretary of the Ministry/ Department with the concurrence of the concerned Financial Advisor.
-In the case of Autonomous Bodies and Statutory Bodies' approval of the Head of the Body with the concurrence of the Head of the Finance should be obtained in each such case.
-Statistical information on the number of cases in which exemption was granted and the value of the concerned contract should be intimated on a Quarterly basis to of Finance. the Ministrv Department of Expenditure. - (iii) The above instructions apply to all Tender Enquiries, Requests for Proposals, Requests for Expressions of Interest, Notice for pre Qualification/ Registration or any other notice inviting bids or proposals in any form whether they are advertised, issued to limited number of parties or to a single party. - (iv) Deleted.16 - (v) These instructions would not apply to procurements made in terms of provisions of Rules 154 (Purchase of goods without quotations) or 155 (Purchase of goods by purchase committee) of General Financial Rules.
+confidentiality is required, for reasons of national security, would be exempted from the e-publishing mandatory requirement.
+The decision to exempt any case on the said grounds should be approved by the Secretary of the Ministry/ Department with concurrence of the concerned Financial Advisor.
+In the case of Bodies Autonomous and Statutory Bodies' approval of the Head of the Body with the concurrence of the Head of the Finance should be obtained in each such case.
+Statistical information on the number of cases in which exemption was granted and the value of the concerned contract should be intimated on a Quarterly basis to the Ministry of Finance, Department of Expenditure.

+- (iii) The above instructions apply to all Tender Enquiries, Requests for Proposals, Requests for Expressions of Interest, Notice for pre-Qualification/ Registration or any other notice inviting bids or proposals in any form whether they are advertised, issued to limited number of parties or to a single party. - (iv) Deleted. - (v) These instructions would not apply to procurements made in terms of provisions of Rules 154 (Purchase of goods without quotations) or 155 (Purchase of goods by purchase committee) of General Financial Rules.

-Rule 160 E - Procurement
+Rule 160 E -Procurement